trungnguyen0503/OpenLab-Fsoft-Project/SwitchOnOff/README.md

 # Switch On/Off

-This project is edited to add a second endpoint and provides multi channel capabilities.
+**NOTE: This project is edited to add a second endpoint and provides multi channel capabilities.**

 The Z-Wave certified Switch On/Off application shows a switch implementation, that turns on any device that is connected to power.
 Examples include lights, appliances, etc.